nodejs/node/doc/api/buffer.md

 Reads `byteLength` number of bytes from `buf` at the specified `offset` and interprets the result as an unsigned, little-endian integer supporting up to 48 bits of accuracy.

+This function is also available under the `readUintLE` alias.

 ```js
 const buf = Buffer.from([0x12, 0x34, 0x56, 0x78, 0x90, 0xab]);